sallonoroff/sallonoroff.github.io/_posts/2010-06-14-it-could-be-me-draw-15.md

 Financial outcome: **-£1**

 Fifteen goes.
 FIFTEEN.
 And nothing.
 Not a single bean from the lottery.
-And yet still my sense of expectancy is not diminished, even though the other day i noticed the chances of winning a tenner are just 1 in 56 &#8211; so i&#8217;m not likely to win anything at all in my year long (52 weeks, kids!) experiment.
+And yet still my sense of expectancy is not diminished, even though the other day i noticed the chances of winning a tenner are just 1 in 56 &#8211; so i'm not likely to win anything at all in my year-long[^fn-ayear] experiment.

-**Lottery balance: £-15  //  Not A Lottery balance: £15.01**
+**Lottery balance: £-15  |  Not A Lottery balance: £15.01**

+[^fn-ayear]: 52 weeks, kids!